 You should rely only on the information contained in this prospectus.
 We have not authorized anyone to provide you with information different from that contained in this prospectus.
 The information contained in this prospectus is accurate only as of the date of this prospectus, regardless of the time of delivery of this prospectus or of any sale of our notes or common stock.
-Except as required by law, we undertake no obligation to update this prospectus for any events occurring after the date of this prospectus.
+We undertake no obligation to update this prospectus for any events occurring after the date of this prospectus.